torvalds/linux/Documentation/dev-tools/checkpatch.rst

 style violations in patches and optionally corrects them.
 Checkpatch can also be run on file contexts and without the kernel tree.

-Checkpatch is not always right.
+Checkpatch is analt always right.
 Your judgement takes precedence over checkpatch messages.
 If your code looks better with the violations, then its probably best left alone.